davwillev/REDCap_Survey_Shuffle/README.md

 ### Shuffle Type

-This module allows for two types of survey shuffling: randomised and From Field, for retrieving a predetermined sequence.
+This module allows for two types of survey/form shuffling: randomised and From Field, for retrieving a predetermined sequence.

 For the **Randomised** shuffle type, users may specify a set of instruments to be presented in a random order.

 In the module configuration, add the instruments to be shuffled from the drop-down menu.
 If the `entry-survey` option is set, the shuffling will start after this survey is completed.
 If not, the shuffling starts after the first survey is completed.
 Note that as this module uses the `redcap_survey_complete` hook,at least one survey must be completed before the shuffling can start.
 This means the first survey is not eligible to be shuffled.

+For data entry forms, the process works similarly, but instead of triggering after survey completion, the shuffle is applied when the entry form is opened in REDCap’s data entry interface.
+Once open, the module automatically determines the next form to be accessed when the user clicks “Save & Go to Next Form”, following the shuffled order rather than the default instrument order.

 Users may also set an `exit-survey` which will be presented to the respondents after they complete the shuffled surveys.
 If this is not set, the termination option of the last displayed survey will be used as a fallback.
+This setting is survey-only and not applicable to data entry forms (as data entry users are not redirected upon completion).

 Users may specify the number of instruments to be displayed.
 For example, if you have ten instruments, you can choose to display a random five of them before sending respondents to the `exit-survey`.
+For data entry users, this means that only the specified number of forms will appear in the shuffled sequence when navigating using “Save & Go to Next Form”.

-The order of the administered surveys can be stored in a text field specified by the `sequence-field` configuration option.
+The order of the administered surveys or forms can be stored in a text field specified by the `sequence-field` configuration option.
 This field is typically set as `@HIDDEN` and `@READONLY`.
-You can use the value of this field with `@SETVALUE` on a checkbox field to store the displayed instruments within the record for data quality checking and reporting, for example, to report on the relative proportion of surveys displayed.
+You can use the value of this field with `@SETVALUE` on a checkbox field to store the displayed instruments within the record for data quality checking and reporting; for example, to report on the relative proportion of surveys displayed.

 Users may configure multiple sequences and limit them to specific longitudinal events.
 This allows for different sets of surveys in different events, or a single set of surveys with separately shuffled sections.
 A bridging instrument may be necessary for multiple sequences in one event to act as the `exit_survey` of one sequence and the `entry_survey` of the next to ensure correct navigation through the instruments.